Find Your Perfect School

 AS Degree in Dental Hygiene

-Western Kentucky University’s Associate of Science degree program in Dental Hygiene enables students to efficiently serve their community as they practice as a Dental Hygienist in a general dentistry practice, public health facility or school, as well as in hospitals, clinics, in the military, or a specialty clinic.
+Western Kentucky University’s Associate of Science degree program in Dental Hygiene enables students to efficiently serve their community as they practice as a Dental Hygienist in a general dentistry practice, public health facility, or school, as well as in hospitals, and clinics, the military, or a specialty clinic.

 You will focus on oral anatomy, dental pharmacology, preventive dental hygiene care, dental radiology, pain control, and community health, among other pertinent topics.

 - Online Bachelor of Science in Dental Hygiene Completion Degree